Building credit is often easier said than done, like most financial things in life. Here’s why:

 Payment history can account for 35 percent of your credit score, so it’s crucial to stay on top of payments each and every month.
 On that steady, uphill climb to amazing credit?
 One bump in the road (like a missed payment) can change your course.

-What’s worse, severely late payments can end up on your credit report for an extended period of time.
+What’s worse is that severely late payments can end up on your credit report for an extended period of time.
 Remember accidentally swallowing gum and fearing it would stay in your stomach forever?
 That’s (thankfully) a myth, but late payments stay on your credit report for up to seven years – no myth.

 Have a credit limit of $2,000?
 Lucky you – but did you know that if you spend the full $2,000 each cycle, you could actually hurt your credit score instead of helping it?